 Good to know

-- Only 4 oz bottle — may need reordering for chronic cases
+• 4 oz bottle — may need reordering for ongoing issues

 6. Earthbath Hot Spot Relief Spray (Tea Tree Oil)